zelikos/rannum/README.md

 Simulate the results of rolling a die.
 Roll a six-sided die by default, or get the results of rolling a custom die with up to one-hundred sides.

+This branch is a highly experimental port to GTK4; many features are still non-functional.

 ## Installation

 Roll-It is designed and developed primarily for [elementary OS].
 The latest stable release is available via AppCenter.